Pandinosaurus/wikitude-xamarin/README.md

 ### Learn More
 You can learn more about Wikitude by visiting http://www.wikitude.com

+### Known Issues

+The issues listed below are likely issues of our implementation of the sample app and not the SDK or the bindings.

+* Clicking on the HTML Drawable in the sample `Image Recognition -> HTML Drawable` might lead to a stuck view.
+* Re-rendering certain 3D models might look distorted
+* While putting the app into the background while playing a video the app might resume in the wrong page

 ## License
+The bindings are under Apache 2.0 license (see below), where the SDK itself follows a proprietary license scheme.

 ```
    Copyright 2014 Wikitude GmbH, http://www.wikitude.com